sbolongaita/HLI_Cause-Specific-EVAM/README.md

 ## 1. Data Cleaning

-Scripts with prefix `1-` are data cleaning scripts, which primarily filter the input data to the countries, years, and causes of death that are of relevance for this analysis.
+Scripts with prefix `1-` clean the data by filtering it to the countries, years, and causes of death that are relevant for the analysis.

-**Note:** The input data used in data cleaning scripts were pre-processed at basic, perfunctory level.
-The raw data was not uploaded to this repository due to size limitations; however the code to clean the raw data can be reviewed here: `init/raw-data-cleaning.R`.
+**Note:** Input data for this project can be found on [Dropbox](https://www.dropbox.com/sh/hkkbubjtbnxj070/AACpj4CQk6dyKpIJ63XVX4Ola?dl=0).
+These input data were pre-processed at basic, perfunctory level.
+The raw data will not be provided, however the code to pre-process the raw data can be reviewed here: `scr/raw-data-cleaning.R`.

 ### 1-1.
 Country eligibility

 **Script:** `1-1_country-eligibility.R`

-**Objective:** Defines and applies the eligibility criteria for inclusion in the analysis.
+**Objective:** Define and apply the eligibility criteria for inclusion in the analysis

-Countries were eligible for inclusion in the analysis if they had populations of at least five million in 2020.
-Of those countries with populations of at least five million, a smaller subset were eligible for the frontier analysis if they had (a) high-quality vital registration data and (b) were not excluded from the GHE 2019 analysis.
+This script defines and applies the eligibility criteria for country inclusion in the analysis.
+Countries were eligible for inclusion if they had populations of at least five million in 2020.
+Of those countries with populations of at least five million, a smaller subset were eligible for the frontier analysis: those with high-quality vital registration data and which were not excluded from the GHE 2019 analysis.

 **Input:**
 -   `data/input/ghe_*.csv`
 -   `data/input/population.csv`
 -   `data/input/quality.csv`
 -   `data/input/region.csv`

 **Output:**
 -   `data/processed/country_info.Rda`
 -   `data/processed/ghe.Rda`